he7850/genshin-impact-lyre-song-autoplay/README.md

 # genshin-impact-lyre-song-autoplay
 ## usage:

-In Genshin Impact, equip and enter lyre song mode.
+In Genshin Impact, equip and enter lyre song mode. (remember to move back current focus to the game after running script)

 To play multiple songs interactively, use: